jenkinsci/custom-war-packager/demo/all-latest-core-maven/README.md

 Jenkins WAR Packager Demo.
-All-latest core
+All-latest core (with Maven)
 ===

 This demo builds a Jenkins WAR which includes...